-The activities for this Course Content found within the weekly module found under the Course Content tab.
+Course Content this course can be found within the weekly module found under the Course Content tab.
 All practice competency assignment drop boxes are found under Week 1 of Course Content.
 The graded competency assignment drop boxes are found under the Course Content tab for the corresponding week that the competency is due.